TheScrawl/TextEngine/README.md

 Python program that generates text based games from text files written in a simple scripting language

 ## What is it?
 Currently, Text Engine is in early early alpha stages, at present it simply is just the framework of a text based game that pulls its data from dictionary based datasets.
-Despite its lack of any usefullnes or interesting code in its present state, there is a clear plan for what it should do in future.
+Despite its lack of any usefulness or interesting code in its present state, there is a clear plan for what it should do in future.

 ## What will it be?
 Text Engine is going to be a game engine that generates text based RPGs using a quick and easy scripting language or potentially GUI editor, allowing people to flesh out ideas for text based games quickly and easily.